cu-library/tyro/readme.md

             Status: "IN LIBRARY",
             Location: "Floor 4 Books"
         }

+This extra endpoint will provided if `-raw` is passed as a flag or the TYRO_RAW environment variable is set to True.

     /raw : A thin wrapper around the Sierra API.
 Tyro will take care of the bearer tokens and X-Forwarded-For header.

 The `/status/bib/[bibID]` and `/status/item/[itemID]` endpoints are the only ones that will respect the Access-Control-Allow-Origin header.
-Tyro doesn't allow cross domain access to the raw Sierra API.
+If the 'raw' setting is turned on, requests sent to `/raw/` will receive whatever the Sierra API would return if the client had authenticated itself.

 This software is now in beta.
 Please create issues for bugs or feature requests.